Page 7: Historical Events In October - 17

 1981 On October - 17 david Guion, composer, dies at 88

-1982 The outlawing of the 'Solidarity' labour movement causes widespread strikes and demonstrations in Poland on October - 17.
+1982 On this day in history the outlawing of the 'Solidarity' labour movement causes widespread strikes and demonstrations in Poland

-1986 US Senate approved immigration bill prohibiting hiring of illegal aliens & offered amnesty to illegals who entered prior to 1982 on October - 17.
+1986 On this day in history uS Senate approved immigration bill prohibiting hiring of illegal aliens & offered amnesty to illegals who entered prior to 1982

 1987 First World Series game in a covered stadium in Minnesota Metrodome on October - 17.